Airbnb is great! No Airbnb-alternative booking platform is trying to take that away from them.

 Vacation Rental Search Engines: Like Airbnb but Better!

 I like to sometimes call them ‘aggregators’.
 That may sound like Achilles’ signature K.O. move, but really these guys just scrape the cogs of the internet for every listing that may suit your needs and give it to you under one tasty search result.
+It’s a little like Airbnb’s Split Stays and Categories features.

 Well, they scrape all of the alternatives to Airbnb… They don’t actually scrape Airbnb itself.